SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 |--------------|--------------|
 | [-Identity]  | The ID of the site design to get scoping information. |

-Here's an example of getting the rights for a site design.
+The following example gets the rights for a site design.

 ```powershell
 PS C:\> Get-SPOSiteDesignRights 607aed52-6d61-490a-b692-c0f58a6981a1